juanfranblanco/vscode-solidity/README.md

 ![Screenshot](screenshots/change-compiler-version-selectversion.png)

 #### Using a code action
-If your code is targetting a specific version for solidity, and see the issue highlighted you can also trigger the menu directly from the import.
+If your code is targetting a specific version for solidity, and sees the issue highlighted you can also trigger the menu directly from the import.

 ![Screenshot](screenshots/solidity-change-workspacecompiler-codeaction.gif)